vizv/scripts/docs/adaptation.rst

 --------

 ``adaptation``
-    Show the cave adaptation level for the seelcted unit.
+    Show the cave adaptation level for the selected unit.
 ``adaptation set --all 0``
-    Clear the cave adaptation levels for all dwarves.
+    Clear the cave adaptation levels for all citizens and residents.

 Options
 -------